YOU CAN BE PART OF THE SOLUTION

 What most agree on is….Australian waters sustain less than 30% of our seafood demand, and per capita seafood consumption and a growing population will in all probability put more pressure on fish populations.
 Whilst a lot of imported seafood is sustainable and some is traceable, it is inevitable we will unwittingly import environmental problems.

 HOW DO I KNOW WHICH FISH ARE SUSTAINABLE?

 If you’re confused about which seafood is best to eat, and which is best avoided, you’re not alone.

 Australia is a very big country and the same species may be fished sustainably in one area but not another.

-Happy Fish builds transparency into the supply chain and shines a light on industry exemplars.
-This makes it easy for ethically-minded and quality conscious consumers to vote with their dollars to support sustainably sourced seafood.
+We aim to make it as easy for ethically-minded and quality conscious consumers to get the facts and vote with their dollars to support sustainably sourced seafood.

 The aboriginal custodians of this country knew that living in harmony with nature was not only desirable, but essential for survival.
 Cultivating respect and appreciation for the bounty and fragility of the marine biosphere is more relevant now than ever.
 Paul Greenberg’s book ‘Four Fish’ puts this in perspective:

 If we continue to eat wild fish…we need to find a way of identifying them as wild fish first and food second.
 Wild fish did not come into this world just to be our food…If we hunt and eat them, we must hunt them with care and eat them with fullness of our appreciation.
 We must come to understand that eating the last wild food is, above all, a privilege.